Presidio Knolls School Review: Expensive Mandarin Immersion Program

 Extended care: 4.5/5

 Extended care is pretty good, starting from 7:30am start through 6pm, Monday – Friday.
-The cost is $20 for extended care in the afternoon, and free if you drop off at 7:30am.
-There is an “enrichment program” that has a variable cost.
+Early drop off is complimentary, and afternoon extended care is optional for an extra fee.
+There is also an “enrichment program” that has variable costs.
+Please check with the admissions office for the latest fee structure.

-Given almost all the families come from wealthy backgrounds to be able to afford the $35,000+ in tuition, at least one parent works all day.
+Given the majority of families come from wealthy backgrounds to be able to afford the $38,000+ in tuition, at least one parent works full time.

 One of the concerns with PKS is that it doesn't have a long operating history.
 Middle school is relatively new, so it doesn't have a long track record for high school placement.

-When you add on expensive tuition and a potentially suboptimal location, make sure you and your child time at the school before making a commitment.
+When you add on expensive tuition and a potentially suboptimal location, make sure you and your child spend time at the school before making a commitment.
 Keep asking questions and getting a feel of the environment.
+Talk to as many parents and administrators as possible.

 2021 marked the first year in which their 8th graders graduate and apply to high school.
-The school needs more time in existence for parents to pay such a high tuition today for middle school.
+The school may need more time in existence for some parents to feel comfortable paying such a high tuition.
+If possible, see if you can talk to the middle schoolers about their experience at PKS.

-I used to give PKS a 2/5.
-For 2023, I’ve upgraded the score to 3.5/5 as the school is finished building its campus and has a longer operating history.
+I used to give PKS a 3/5 in 2019.
+For 2024, I’ve upgraded the score to 3.85/5 as the school has finished building its campus, has a longer operating history, has a new admissions director, and is over its intense focus on fundraising.

 The application fee is $100 and non-refundable.
 That seems harsh and automatically shuts out many families from applying.
-What really disturbed me was how there was simply no notification or no “next steps” once a family is rejected.
+Maybe they can provide an application discount for lower-income families.

-There are better and cost-efficient ways to educate your child in San Francisco, especially during preschool.
-The city is incredibly diverse and there are plenty of language immersion public schools.
+If you want to save money, there are cost-efficient ways to educate your child in San Francisco, especially during preschool.
+The city is incredibly diverse and there are plenty of language immersion public schools, such as Jose Ortega or Star King.

 I did not like the way PKS was so focused about fundraising.
-I saw a huge fund raiser banner on the front gate asking for financial support to raise $1 million for their campus for example.
+During my visits, I saw a huge fund raiser banner on the front gate asking for financial support to raise $1 million for their campus for example.
+During my interview, fundraising was brought up, which made it feel like a quid pro quo in order for our son to get in.

-PKS reminds parents that it is a business first and a school second, and that's too bad.
-A schools should be about educating kids first and putting the money part behind the scenes.
+PKS reminded me that it is a business first and a school second, and that's too bad.
+All schools should be about educating kids first and putting the money part behind the scenes.
+But this is the reality of most independent schools.
+Schools need to fundraise to stay open and thrive.

 PKS is a fine school.
-But there are better schools and more cost-effective schools.
+But there are better schools and more cost-effective alternatives in my humble opinion.

 I like Stepping Stones Preschool in Inner Sunset, given it is close to Golden Gate Park.
 During a pandemic, being able to teach outdoors is huge.
 But the school may be inconvenient if you live on the East or North side of the city,

-I also prefer the Chinese American International School (CAIS) because it has a much richer history.
+I also prefer the Chinese American International School (CAIS) because it has a richer history.
 CAIS is the oldest Mandarin immersion school in the country.
-CAIS also purchased a 5+ acre campus that will be fully ready by fall 2024.
-Having so much Kand is going to be amazing.
+CAIS also purchased a 5.4 acre campus that will be fully ready by fall 2024.
+Having so much land is going to be amazing.

 How To Get Into An Elite Preschool Or Private Grade School